Can History Survive Duke University’s Nancy MacLean? | Sam Staley

 Nancy MacLean and Democracy in Chains have disabused me of the naive belief that academic historians are interested in objectivity.
 Reading history texts must now be filtered through deep skepticism of the source, as well as research on the author to understand how their personal and professional biases influenced their conclusions.
 As an academic discipline, history is much less valuable to understanding and acting on broader questions of public and social policy as a result.
 In trying to prove her point, Nancy MacLean has marginalized her profession and discipline.
 This is an unfortunate consequence for all academia.

-Sam Staley is a Research Fellow and film critique at the Independent Institute.
+Sam Staley is a Research Fellow and film critic at the Independent Institute, and a contributing author to the Independent books, Property Rights: Eminent Domain and Regulatory Takings Re-Examined and Housing America: Building Out of a Crisis.

-Tags: Books, Democracy in Chains, James Buchanan, Nancy MacLean, public choice, U.S. history
+Tags: Books, Cultural Marxism, Democracy in Chains, James Buchanan, Nancy MacLean, political correctness, public choice, U.S. history